jboliv01/react-portfolio/posts/de-zc-w1.md

 # Ingesting New York Taxi data into a PostgreSQL Database

-Now that we have written our ingestion script, the next step is to configure our docker file before we can actually run the script and ingest our data into our database.
-In the Dockerfile below, let's define our docker file below:
+Now that we have written our ingestion script, the next step is to configure our `Dockerfile` before we can actually run the script and ingest our data into our database.
+In the Dockerfile below.
+Let's define our Dockerfile below:

 ```
 FROM python:3.9.1